Café de Paris sauce

+Café de Paris Sauce is a butter-based sauce.

 The sauce is named after the restaurant where it was created, the Café de Paris in Geneva, Switzerland.

 History

 The sauce was popularised in the 1930s by the Café de Paris restaurant in Geneva, then owned by Arthur-François (Freddy) Dumont, and entrecôte Café de Paris remains the restaurant's speciality.
 The Café de Paris attributes the origin of the sauce to Mr Dumont's father-in-law, Mr Boubier.

-Today the restaurant also ships the sauce to several other restaurants which serve it under licence: the Café de Paris in Lausanne, the À l'Entrecôte in Sion (Switzerland), the Brasserie L'Entrecôte in Lisbon and Porto, and the Entrecôte Café de Paris restaurants in Dubai, Kuwait, Riyadh and Hong Kong.